aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 -   Illegal ARID; i.e ARID is already been used for an outstanding read transaction.

-**NOTE** Pre-GA versions of the Shell and the FPGA Magagement tools may not have some of these checks and associated metrics exposed to the developers.
+**NOTE** Pre-GA versions of the Shell and the FPGA Management tools may not have some of these checks and associated metrics exposed to the developers.

 ## AXI-Lite interfaces for register access -- (SDA, OCL, BAR1)

 There are three AXI-L master interfaces (Shell is master) that can be used for register access interfaces.
 Each interface is sourced from a different PCIe PF/BAR.
-Breaking this info mutliple interfaces allows for different software entities to have a control interface into the CL:
+Breaking this info multiple interfaces allows for different software entities to have a control interface into the CL:

--   SDA AXI-L: Associated with MmgtPF, BAR4.
+-   SDA AXI-L: Associated with MgmtPF, BAR4.
 If the developer is using AWS OpenCL runtime Lib (As in SDAccel case), this interface will be used for performance monitors etc.
 -   OCL AXI-L: Associated with AppPF, BAR0.
 If the developer is using AWS OpenCL runtime lib(As in SDAccel case), this interface will be used for openCL Kernel access
 -   BAR1 AXI-L: Associated with AppPF, BAR1.